amirhajibabaei/AutoForce/theforce/cl/README.md

 ```
 Thus `covariance` is the input model and `pckl`
 is the output model.
+The default is `covariance='pckl'` which means
+input and output models are the same.
+Thus the training is resumed in consecutive runs
+(the model is automatically loaded and saved in
+the `pckl` folder).

 After sufficient training, one might want to use
 the result ML potential for fast simulations